 - We recommend that only advanced users select default.

 - cPanel, L.L.C. has configured the Create new based on seller settings settings to meet cPanel & WHM’s requirements and improve security for your system.

-Enter a name for the security group in the Name your Security Group text box.
+Enter a name for the security group in the Name your security Group text box and a description in the Description text box.

 Select a key pair

 Select the desired key pair from the Key Pair menu.

 Launch the instance

 At the bottom-right corner of the page, click Launch.
 A confirmation page that lists all of your instance’s information will appear.

 Click Launch to launch the instance.
 The system will return a success message and configuration details.